 The Cancer Foundation supports clinical, epidemiological and psychosocial cancer research in Finland as well as basic cancer research.

 The Cancer Foundation awards travel grants to cancer professionals for travel related to meetings and training.
-The grants are awarded based on the applicant’s merits as well as the cancer relevance of the meeting and its significance for developing the applicant’s professional skills.
+Travel grants will be open for applications next time in spring 2022.